inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ENTRYPOINT [ "python", "pipeline.py" ]
 ```
 `FROM` specifies the base image for the container.<br>
-`RUN`  runs a command within the container during the image build.<br>
+`RUN`  runs a command within the container.<br>
 `WORKDIR` sets the working directory.<br>
 `COPY` copies files from the host machine to the working directory in the container.<br>
 `ENTRYPOINT` specifies the default command that should be executed when the container is run.
-Additional arguments in the run command will be added to this list.
 <br>

 <details>